It’s back to the basics folks! A classic at that – Verification Vs. Validation.

 |Test documentation final review||Business Analyst and development team||A test documentation review to make sure that the test cases cover all the business conditions and functional elements of the system||Test documentation ready to be executed|

-Validation is all forms of testing that involve working with the product and putting it to test.
+Validation is all forms of testing that involves working with the product and putting it to test.
 Therefore, the following are all validation techniques:

 Finally, the following are few things to note: